 8 Pomodoro’s a day is 40 Pomodoro’s a week.

-Managing your time is especially hard in recruitment when you spend a lot of time around distractions.
-You are always talking to people, you’re likely have to do some of your work on social media (LinkedIn) and are likely to work in a pretty loud office.
+Managing your time’s especially difficult in recruitment when you spend a lot of time around distractions.
+You’re always talking to people.

-Using Pomodoro’s is about finding those couple of hours a day when you can really hit ultimate productivity.
+You probably have to do some of your work on social media (LinkedIn) and are pretty likely to work in a loud office.
+Using Pomodoros is about finding those couple of hours a day when you can really hit ultimate productivity.

-Instead of putting off those KPIs until Friday do a little bit of every one on a daily basis.
+Instead of putting off KPIs to Friday, do a little bit of every one on a daily basis.

-No task is unmanageable, it’s just hard to focus on them if you don’t break them down, and helps you reconsider if answering the phone or replying to that email whilst you are focused is really necessary.
+No task is unmanageable, it’s just hard to focus on them if you don’t break them down.